Your web browser is outdated and may be insecure

 Progress

 The Centre for Public Scrutiny report in April 2020 recommended that we “make financial governance part of the integrated approach, promote financial literacy across the organisation and a collective sense of value for money assessment”.
 Council members attended a workshop on financial governance as part of their ongoing learning and development.
-A financial governance roll-out plan for other staff and member groups is being developed and will be in place by May 2024.
+A financial governance roll-out plan for other staff and member groups is being developed.